miguelmota/etherdelta-gdax-theme-extension/README.md

 - Q. When is the Chome Extension activated?

   - A: The Chrome Extension is only activated on the [etherdelta.github.io](https://etherdelta.github.io/) or [etherdelta.com](https://etherdelta.com/) domain.

+- Q: Does this Chrome Extension work with ForkDelta?

+  - A: Yes, the Chrome Extension works with ForkDelta.

 # License